fawer5dev/fawer5dev/README.md

 ### Hi, my name is Fawer Vargas 👋

-As a Software Engineer with a strong background in the insurance and digital agency industries, I bring extensive experience to the field of software development.
-Throughout my career, I have demonstrated expertise in custom website design, development, and management using a variety of cutting-edge technologies.
+I'm a Software Engineer with experience across the insurance and digital agency sectors, where I've worked on designing, developing, and maintaining custom web solutions.
+I enjoy building user-focused applications and working with modern technologies to solve real-world problems.

+I'm currently expanding my expertise in Software Development and Automation Testing, with a strong interest in delivering high-quality front-end and back-end solutions.
+Whether improving existing platforms or building new features from the ground up, my goal is always to create efficient, scalable, and reliable software.

 ## Technologies:
 [![C++](https://img.shields.io/badge/C++-00599C?style=for-the-badge&logo=c%2B%2B&logoColor=white&labelColor=101010)]()